LBcheche/Timer-For-LOVE2D/README.md

 - `setAlarmFunction(afunc)` Public function responsible for set the callback function. `afunc` is a client's callback function.

-- `setTime(time)` Public function responsible for set Timer's in seconds. `time` is the Timer's time in seconds.
+- `setTime(time)` Public function responsible for set Timer's in seconds. `time` is a Timer's time in seconds.

 ### Get/Has Methods